REBECCA DOUGLASS

 @GABYCONNPHOTOS

-Rebecca Douglass is an Artistic Researcher currently completing the Art and Performance Research Masters at the University of Amsterdam, where she is studying the intersection between walking, place and anarchival practices.
+Rebecca Douglass (she/her) is a Newcastle-born, Amsterdam-based Artistic Researcher and Organiser recently graduated from the Art and Performance Research Masters at the University of Amsterdam, during which she studied the intersection between walking, place and anarchival practices.

 Her foray into the intersection between dance and digital art is explored in ‘The Opposite of a Black Hole’ (2022) - for which she received Arts Council Funding - and ‘Digital Permaculture’ (2023) - created in residency in remote Northern Sweden - both collaborations with Berlin based artist Tasha Hess-Neustadt.
 She has produced several multidisciplinary art events including ‘Dancing Together Festival’ (2023), ‘VERTICAL TERRAIN’ (2022) and ‘erms? extravaganza’ (2021).